gatsbyjs/gatsby/docs/contributing/docs-contributions.md

   ...
 ```

+### Claim your swag

+After your first code contribution to the Gatsby repo (including documentation) you become eligible for a free shirt or pair of socks.
+See the [swag page](/contributing/contributor-swag/) for more details!

-Want more?
+### Want more?

 Check out our additional pages on docs contributions:

 - [Gatsby Style Guide](/contributing/gatsby-style-guide/)
 - [Docs Templates](/contributing/docs-templates/)